satyamkumar090/predii_Assignm/README.md

-**OCR was attempted for image-only pages but did not fully succeed due to thin table lines, noisy backgrounds.I have implemented the OCR in the notebook.Needed a bit of croppng on the tables to identify lb-ft,Nm,lb-in.
+**1) OCR was attempted for image-only pages but did not fully succeed due to thin table lines, noisy backgrounds.I have implemented the OCR in the notebook.Needed a bit of croppng on the tables to identify lb-ft,Nm,lb-in.
-2)Torque tables inside images do not appear in extracted text, so an LLM cannot see them unless OCR or a Vision model is applied**
+  2)Torque tables inside images do not appear in extracted text, so an LLM cannot see them unless OCR or a Vision model is applied
+  3) Some of the part number and torque tables were in html document format which was difficult to extract**

 ## **2. System Architecture**